DrugBud-Suite/CADD_Vault/docs/index.md

-# Computer-Aided Drug Design (CADD) Vault
+# **Computer-Aided Drug Design (CADD) Vault**

 Welcome to the CADD Vault, an open-source repository dedicated to sharing resources, tools, and knowledge in the field of computer-aided drug design.
 This vault aims to support researchers, students, and professionals by providing a comprehensive collection of materials related to CADD.

 Number of publications: 778
 Number of code repositories: 713
 Number of webserver links: 112

-The CADD Vault includes resources on various topics within the domain of computer-aided drug design, including but not limited to:

 - De Novo Drug Generation
 - Protein Structure and Analysis
 - Molecular Dynamics Simulations